 The curriculum includes industrial hygiene technical and public health cores, as well as electives offered within the UTHealth School of Public Health.

 Stipends, Tuition Support, and Benefits

-The Southwest Center for Occupational and Environmental Health at UTHealth School of Public Health is one of 18 Education and Research Centers in the United States, supported by the National Institute for Occupational Safety and Health (NIOSH).
-The Center is comprised of academic degree programs in occupational medicine, industrial hygiene, and occupational epidemiology, and supports active continuing education, outreach and pilot project research training programs.
+The Southwest Center for Occupational and Environmental Health at UTHealth School of Public Health is one of 18 CDC/NIOSH Education and Research Centers in the United States, supported by the National Institute for Occupational Safety and Health (NIOSH).
+SWCOEH is comprised of academic degree programs in occupational medicine, industrial hygiene, occupational epidemiology and total worker health, and supports active continuing education, outreach and pilot project research training programs.

 Traineeships are available (Full tuition and fees support and a generous monthly stipend) are available to full-time students on a competitive basis as part of our NIOSH-funded Education and Research Center (ERC) (trainees must be U.S. citizens or permanent residents).
 Requirements for the traineeships include acceptance into the Environmental and Occupational Health Sciences academic program, maintenance of a minimum course workload, and satisfactory academic progress.